Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 Use these tips.

-1. A few removed rows are normal in messy business data.
+1. Expect a few removed rows in messy business data.
 2. Explain data quality before forecasts when the dashboard removes many rows.
 3. Check transaction corrections because they affect average order value.